Zayne-sprague/Deductive_Additivity_for_Planning_of_Natural_Language_Proofs/README.md

 `-dmv` - Do MRR validation (MRR will be reported every epoch on the validation set)

-`-tcm` - Trajectory creation method, we explored more than just addition there is also subtract, multiply, max_pool, min_pool, and avg_pool.
+`-tcm` - Trajectory creation method, we explored more than just addition.
+There are also subtract, multiply, max_pool, min_pool, and avg_pool.

 `-bs` - Batch size